Dollar index dips to 11-week low as risk appetite improves

 Data on Wednesday showed that euro zone businesses suffered another devastating contraction in activity in May and while there are signs the worst is over, it could be months before there is a return to growth.

-Sterling rose on Wednesday to a one-month high though Brexit risks weighed on the currency.
+Sterling rose on Wednesday to a one-month high though Brexit risks were a headwind on the currency.

 ========================================================